Crab pasta is incredibly quick and easy, but also wonderfully fresh, delicately flavored and thoroughly delicious. A great quick meal.

-- Drain the pasta and dry the pan then add 2 tbsp olive oil (or 1tbsp each of butter and oil) and cook the garlic for a minute until you can see it is softening but not browning.
+- Drain the pasta and dry the pan then add 2 tablespoon olive oil (or 1tbsp each of butter and oil) and cook the garlic for a minute until you can see it is softening but not browning.

 - Remove pan from the heat and add back the pasta, add the parsley and crab and a bit more oil and mix everything so the garlic, crab and parley are well distributed through the pasta.
 Add a little more oil if needed to loosen it.